 On our photography holidays we spend most of the day outdoors, exploring by mini-coach or on foot, walking up to 3 miles (5km) each day.
 Each evening your leader will hold image review sessions, providing constructive feedback on your images.

 Mayor of Casterbridge and Return of the Native

 Located on the edge of Puddletown Forest, a landscape associated with the ‘Return of the Native’, we start our pilgrimage with a visit to Hardy’s birthplace, followed by Max Gate in Dorchester.
+Here we'll visit the Dorset County Museum, with its extensive collection of Hardy memorabilia.
 A short stroll will be taken in Puddletown Forest, his ‘Egdon Heath’ and around Dorchester, his ‘Casterbridge’.

 The Woodlanders, Far from the Madding Crowd and Tess of the d’Urbervilles

-Morning visit to Melbury Osmond and Melbury Bubb as featured in ‘The Woodlanders’, followed by an afternoon visit to Bere Regis for the ‘Church of the d’Urbervilles’ and nearby Woodbury Hill featured in ‘Far from the Madding Crowd’.
+Morning visit to Murderer's Lane (‘The Woodlanders’) and up Bubb Down Hill for the fine view, before we continue on to Melbury Osmond.
+After a tasty picnic lunch we head off to Bere Regis for the ‘Church of the d’Urbervilles’ and nearby Woodbury Hill featured in ‘Far from the Madding Crowd’.
 During the day we cross the River Frome, the ‘Valley of the Little Dairies’ from ‘Tess of the d’Urbervilles’.

 What to bring